-The Blizard Building of Barts and The London School of Medicine and Dentistry is named after Sir William Blizard FRS PRCS, who led the foundation of the London Hospital Medical College.
+The Blizard Building of The Faculty of Medicine and Dentistry is named after Sir William Blizard FRS PRCS, who led the foundation of the London Hospital Medical College.

 The building is home to the Blizard Institute and was opened in October 2005 by HRH The Princess Royal, Chancellor of the University of London.

 The origins of this state-of-the-art centre for research and education began at the dawn of the 21st century when the case for a new facility for the School of Medicine and Dentistry at Whitechapel was approved.
 A total amount of £45 million was invested in the project which took just under five years to reach fruition.
 The foundation stone was laid by Professor Colin Blakemore FRS in November 2003.

 The building was designed by leading architect Will Alsop in partnership with Amec with its 9,000m2 providing world-class teaching and research facilities including open-plan laboratories, office space and the 400-seat Perrin Lecture Theatre.

 Also housed within the building is a public ‘understanding of science facility’; the Centre of the Cell.
 This interactive education centre is aimed at children in the local community who are encouraged to develop an interest in science and research.